ujjwal555master/WebCraftNest/README.md

 # How to run
 1. Download code file.
-2. open file into the IED.
+2. open file into the IDE.
 3. Run loacal host server.